sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 One way is to restrict in GUI or Dashboard , while creating the transition actions user will only be able to see the valid and significant storage classes where the object can be moved.
 For CLI , first we will retrieve the storage class where the bucket sits currently.
 And before any transition action happen we can check the destination storage class specified in rule and check if the transition is valid or not.

-Other suggestion - RULE ENGINE, supports a waterfall model for transitioning between storage classes, as shown in chapter 4.1.
+Other suggestion - RULE ENGINE, supports a waterfall model for transitioning between storage classes, as shown in *Transition constraint*.

 4. While transitioning to other storage class across cloud or within cloud , how will user know if there is any space left in the destination Storage class.
 Actually, there is no space limitation for cloud object storage.
 Cloud vendor promise the storage space is enough.